-This homeowner’s checklist will help learn what you can do.
-You should also contact your local fire department, forestry office, emergency management office or building department for information about local fire laws, building codes and protection measures.
+This homeowner’s checklist will help you learn what you can do.
+You should also contact your local fire department, forestry office, emergency management office, or building department for information about local fire laws, building codes, and protection measures.

 Always be ready for an emergency evacuation.
 Evacuation may be the only way to protect your family in a wildfire.
 Know where to go and what to bring with you.
 You should plan several escape routes in case roads are blocked by a wildfire.

 Learn about the history of wildfire in your area.
 Be aware of recent weather.
 A long period without rain increases the risk of wildfire.
 Consider having a professional inspect your property and offer recommendations for reducing the wildfire risk.
 Determine your community’s ability to respond to wildfire.
 Are roads leading to your property clearly marked?
 Are the roads wide enough to allow firefighting equipment to get through?
 Is your house number visible from the roadside?

 Have you thinned out and maintained the vegetation around the house?

 All vegetation is fuel for a wildfire, though some trees and shrubs are more flammable than others.
 To reduce the risk, you will need to modify or eliminate brush, trees, and other vegetation near your home.
 The greater the distance between your home and the vegetation, the greater the protection.